-The census lists for the other villages have not yet been reviewed for accuracy.
+The census lists for the other villages have not yet been reviewed for accuracy, but are made available here as is.

 The original census is found Fond R-121, Opis (Inventory) 1, Delo (File) 79 in the Zaporozhye Archives in Zaporozhye, Ukraine.
 This census is among a collection of 130,000 pages of documents at the Zaporozhye Archives that were microfilmed in the 1990s under the direction of the Dr. Harvey Dyck of the University of Toronto.
 The census is found on Microfilm #55 of the collection.
 The four institutions that have copies of these microfilms are: